-Management is responsible for managing the risks that Investors Title Company faces.
+Management is responsible for managing the risks that the Company faces.
 The Board of Directors is responsible for overseeing management's approach to risk management.
-Management identifies material risks facing Investors Title Company on an ongoing basis and discusses those risks and the management of those risks with the Board of Directors or its committees, as appropriate.
-While the Board of Directors has ultimate responsibility for overseeing management's approach to risk management, various committees of the Board assist it in fulfilling that responsibility.
-In particular, the Audit Committee assists the board in its oversight of risk management in the areas of financial reporting and internal controls.
+Management identifies material risks facing the Company on an ongoing basis and discusses those risks and the management of those risks with the Board of Directors or its committees, as appropriate.
+While the Board of Directors has ultimate responsibility for overseeing management's approach to risk management, various committees of the Board assist in fulfilling that responsibility.
+In particular, the Audit Committee assists the Board in its oversight of risk management in the areas of financial reporting and internal controls.